cloudiator/colosseum/documentation/api/entities/VirtualMachine.md

 Parameter     | Description
 ------------- | ----------------------------------------------------------
-cloud         | The cloud the virtual machine will be started in. cloudImage    | The cloud image that will be used to start the machine. cloudLocation | The cloud location that will be used to start the machine. cloudHardware | The cloud hardware that will be used to start the machine.
+cloud         | The cloud the virtual machine will be started in. image    | The cloud image that will be used to start the machine. location | The cloud location that will be used to start the machine. hardware | The cloud hardware that will be used to start the machine.

 ###Request Example
 ```
 {
    "name":"scalarm_vm_1",
    "cloud":1,
-   "cloudImage":1,
+   "image":1,
-   "cloudHardware":1,
+   "hardware":1,
-   "cloudLocation":1
+   "location":1
 }
 ```